castaway/dbix-class-book/chapters/07-More-CPAN-extensions.md

 want to install this database application on, and run `install`.

 You can find a copy of this in the downloadable code, under _bin/install.pl_.
-To see what tables this creates, run it twice and then look in the database using the `sqlite3` binary:
+To see what tables this creates, run it with `--setup` to produce the SQL files, and look in the _sql_/ directory.
+Running the script a second time without the `--setup` argument will create the database including the versioning tables.
+You can then review these using the `sqlite3` binary:

     perl bin/install.pl --setup
     perl bin/install.pl